reillywatson/depify/README.md

 Example output: `e4c9c47d9c1ebae4151e081add90fc11bcfa498a`

-If depify can't find a match, it outputs the commit that has the smallest diff from the directory's contents.
+If depify can't find a match, it outputs the commit that has the smallest diff from the directory's contents, along with a warning that it's an approximate match.